 Call for Proposals

-Proposals addressing matters of World Christianity and the environment, including issues of displacement, economic inequality, poverty, power, and youth activism.
+World Christianity and the Environment, including issues of displacement, especially pertaining to poverty, wealth, and inequality.

 Statement of Purpose